ttollers/redis-stitch/README.md

  update the presentation version in /live-centre/live-centre-launcher/config/default.json deploy the live-centre env bitbucket trigger

- All these steps are now done automatically by Jenkins
+ All these steps are now done automatically by Jenkinss